• Skip to main content

 Zion Narrows Map

-The first step is to decide if you are going to hike the Narrows as a day hike or take the more strenuous 16-mile top-down hike and possibly camping in the Zion Canyon.
+The first step is to decide whether you will hike the Narrows as a day hike or take the more strenuous 16-mile top-down hike and possibly camp in Zion Canyon.

 All hikers must check current weather conditions at the Parks Visitor Center the day of the hike and ensure the narrows are open and safe to hike (No risk of Flash Flooding).